googleapis/google-auth-library-nodejs/README.md

 [![Build Status][travisimg]][travis]
 [![Code Coverage][coverallsimg]][coveralls]

-Google's officially supported [node.js][node] client library for using OAuth 2.0 authorization and authentication with Google APIs.
+This is Google's officially supported [node.js][node] client library for using OAuth 2.0 authorization and authentication with Google APIs.

 ### Alpha